Simokod/PushOver/README.md

 Art Assets: [e.g., "Provided by university course materials," or "Sourced from [specific asset pack/artist name]"] Sound Effects: [e.g., "Obtained from [specific sound library/artist name]"]
-Music: [e.g., "Composed by [artist name]," or "From [specific music library]"] License
+Music: [e.g., "Composed by [artist name]," or "From [specific music library]"]
-This project is for demonstration purposes only.
-All rights reserved.